kristopolous/db.js/README.md

 1. Do your "SQL where" stuff first.
 2. Everything else second.

-## Do I need JQuery or mootools or something like that?
-lolz, no!
-Of course not.
-Why would I do something like that?

-## Are you using one of those GNU-esque liscenses that prevents me from using it at my place of employment?
-no. Do whatever you want with it; Sell it for profit, fine by me.
-I built it for myself.
-Do what you want ; so long as you don't try to assume all rights of course; let's call it BSD.

 ## Removing all barriers to entry
 I have horrible memory and can never recall how to use an API.
 So, I think of every possible way that a slouch like me would ever attempt